MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 - You must be an admin in the Viva Engage group or community in which you create and schedule the event.
 - You must own a Teams license and set up specific policies.
 For details, see [Who can create and schedule live events in Teams](/microsoftteams/teams-live-events/plan-for-teams-live-events) and [Set up live events policies](/microsoftteams/teams-live-events/set-up-for-teams-live-events#step-3-set-up-live-events-policies).

 - You must be an admin to assign roles for the live event (producers, presenters, and so on).
-Only assigned roles receive an invite, allowing them to join the event through a link.
+Only assigned roles receive an invite that lets them join the event through a link.
 Learn more about [roles assigned through Teams](https://support.microsoft.com/office/schedule-and-produce-a-live-event-in-new-yammer-using-teams-d891bff6-eda2-493f-8b0d-d87932e7937d#roles) or through an [external app or device](https://support.microsoft.com/office/schedule-and-produce-a-live-event-in-new-yammer-using-an-external-app-or-device-975f596a-8fc5-4400-8bf5-7ec77ec18415#roles).

 - Co-producers and presenters that you assign must also have a Teams license and Teams must be enabled.
 (Select the Microsoft 365 app launcher and look for a Teams icon.)